Back to How-To

 Three paths, depending on the workflow:

-Map overlay (Ag Farmer and up).
-Toggle the LSRS layer in the data catalog and the entire grid colours by productivity class — useful for comparing parcels side-by-side or scanning a township.
+Map overlay (Agriculture Bundle).
+Toggle the LSRS layer in the data catalog and the entire grid colours by productivity class - useful for comparing parcels side-by-side or scanning a township.

 API (any plan with API access).
 Programmatic lookup against the LSRS join table for batch use cases.